Pabau GO app

 • Recall campaigns for patients due for follow-up treatments

 The goal is speed without sacrificing the patient experience.
-Automated messages should still reflect how your team actually communicates.
+Automated messages should still reflect how your team communicates in person.

 “Pabau has reduced our time in the office by, I would say at least 10 minutes per patient.
 So from the old system compared to the new system, it’s been a huge time saver.”